Esterbrook History, Family Crest & Coats of Arms

 The surname Esterbrook was first found in Somerset where they held a family seat.
 The first on record appears to be John le Eastbrook, who is mentioned in a volume called "Kirby's Quest for Somerset," as living in that county during the reign of Edward III, the Confessor (1042-1066).
 The Saxon influence on English history diminished after the Battle of Hastings in 1066: the language of the courts was French for the next three centuries, but Saxon names survived.

 Early History of the Esterbrook family

-Another 151 words (11 lines of text) covering the years 1254, 1296 and 1327 are included under the topic Early Esterbrook History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Esterbrook research.
+Another 76 words (5 lines of text) covering the years 1254, 1296 and 1327 are included under the topic Early Esterbrook History in all our PDF Extended History products and printed products wherever possible.

 Esterbrook Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Esterbrook has appeared include Eastbrook, Eastbrooke, Estabrooke, Easterbrook, Estbrook, Estbrooke, Eastbroke, Estabroke, Eastabroke, Estabroke and many more.